Tomorrow's Schools: Tomorrow's Schools

 In August 1988 the newly re-elected Fourth Labour Government, with Lange as Minister of Education, published Tomorrow's Schools, which accepted most of the recommendations of the Picot report.

 The government replaced the Department of Education with new bodies.
 The Ministry of Education (MoE) was to provide policy advice to the Minister of Education without becoming a direct provider of educational services.
 Other functions of the MoE included reviewing the curriculum, establishing national guidelines for education, approving charters and managing capital works in schools.
 The Education Review Office (ERO) was to be an independent review agency that ensured charter goals were achieved, and the boards of trustees were to be responsible for establishing charters as a "contract between the community, the school and the state" with the goal of establishing more autonomy for schools.
 Other bodies that later came to be recognised included the New Zealand Qualifications Authority (NZQA) and the Tertiary Education Commission.
 The changes reflected concerns expressed in the Picot report about too much middle management in education, and the new system was said to "enable greater community involvement" because boards of trustees, drawn from the community, would directly administer schools.

 Legislation giving effect to the changes came with the passing of the Education Act 1989.
 Under this Act, regional boards, which had been set up by provincial governments and split into 12 education boards in 1877 (reduced to 10 by 1966), were abolished.
 Schools became autonomous entities, managed by boards of trustees and as of 2024, this model continues.

 Reception and commentary

+1990 Implementation Review (The Lough Report)

+In early 1990, the Government appointed a committee chaired by former Secretary to the Treasury Noel Lough to review the administrative rollout of Tomorrow's Schools.
+The committee's report, Today's Schools: A review of the education reform implementation process (commonly known as the Lough Report), evaluated how school boards of trustees had handled devolved administrative and financial powers.The review found that the rapid pace of reform had created administrative delays and that many newly elected boards lacked the financial and management experience required for self-governance.
+To address these issues, the report recommended structured financial devolution, increased training and support for trustees, and clearer distinctions between local board governance and central agency oversight.